 It is well known that DBD actuators are not yet able to produce thrust levels sufficient to implement a control system of the kind investigated in this work.
 The intent of this work was to determine the amount of power that such a system would require if DBD actuator effectiveness levels remain constant while the thrust levels increase.
 The analysis above shows that the power requirements would be prohibitive to mounting the system on a small aircraft.
-Under demanding conditions, results predict that the aircraft are capable of sustaining trimmed flight for only 18 and 73 seconds of flight, respectively.
+Under demanding conditions, the aircraft were capable of sustaining trimmed flight for only 18 and 73 seconds of flight, respectively.
 An improvement in duration could be gained by restricting the flight envelope of the aircraft, but this is undesirable.